 For some students, the scariest part of seeking help is logistics.
 How do I get to the Counseling Center?
 How do I make an appointment?
 Will everyone see me in the waiting room?
 Can I pick my counselor?
 Answering these questions in a safe, fun, open environment breaks down the wall of anxiety that may be associated with taking that first step to seek help.
 Having a pizza party, a scavenger hunt or a simple “our doors are open today” that invites students to explore and understand their options.

 Partner with your Resident Assistants to infuse mental wellness throughout your living communities.
 Consider doing a “positive post-it” campaign in the bathrooms, where residents can leave positive affirmations for one another on the wall.
 Or, use a bulletin board to create a “Need a Hand” wall that outlines all the resources and events that students have available on campus when they’re struggling.
+Print and hand out free coloring sheets for students to take and color.
+Encourage them to hang their completed pages in the gathering spaces of their dorms.
 Additionally, consider hosting a movie screening of a WMHD themed film (for example, “Happy” or “Inside Out”) with a discussion to follow.

 In advance of the big day, gather various stakeholders on your campus and use it as a chance to highlight the role that everyone plays in supporting student mental health.
 See if faculty will integrate a mental health reading into their syllabi.
 Put conversation cards on the tables in your dining hall to encourage students to talk about mental well-being.
 Explore other ways that you can infuse the spirit of mental well-being throughout your campus community.